undefined

 1 billion+

-Through the years, ESET and its researchers have been credited with many discoveries and have scored accolades for many of their research works.
-From recent years, in 2018, ESET discovered LoJax –
+Over the years, ESET and its researchers have been recognized for numerous discoveries and have received accolades for their work.
+In 2018, ESET made a notable discovery with LoJax,

-the first UEFI rootkit found in the wild, deployed by the infamous Sednit APT group.
+the first UEFI rootkit detected in the wild, used by the infamous Sednit APT group.

-Our researchers regularly present at industry conferences such as RSA, Black Hat, Virus Bulletin and CARO just to name a few.
-They also devote their time to educate future researchers and security experts at universities.
+Our researchers frequently present at prestigious industry conferences, including RSA, Black Hat, Virus Bulletin, and CARO, among others.
+They are also committed to educating future researchers and security experts by teaching at universities.

 Most notable ESET Threat Research